12 best London coffee shops

 What to order: oat flat white or cold brew with a cardamom bun

 WatchHouse have seven café sites!
 The first historically being a shelter for men guarding the graveyard of St Mary Magdalen’s church.
 The roastery and café on Maltby St has a striking entrance, and I would recommend visiting.
-There’s a large brew-bar for you to try one of the expertly-roasted specialty coffees and maybe pick up some coffee paraphernalia for home, too.
+This London coffee shop has a large brew-bar for you to try one of the expertly-roasted specialty coffees and maybe pick up some coffee paraphernalia for home, too.
 If you’ve never been to Maltby St markets either, this is a great excuse to get a well-crafted coffee and some global street food.

 What to order: house-roast pour-over